stebix/woodnet/readme.md

 We can select the dataset class via the `dataset` attribute in the global loaders subblock.
 This is the primary setting for selection of the 2D, 2.5D and 3D formulations of the pipeline.
-The dataset classes and their accompanying builder classes implement the loading of the raw data from the file system into the main memory and their partitioning inot appropriately shaped elements.
+The dataset classes and their accompanying builder classes implement the loading of the raw data from the file system into the main memory and their partitioning into appropriately shaped elements.
 For `TileDataset`, we would receive subvolume chunks formed according to `tileshape` like $(t_z, t_y, t_x)$.
 For `TriaxialDataset`, we would receive concatenated triaxial slices of the form $(3, t_y, t_x)$.
 For `TiledEagerSliceDataset`, we would receive planar slices of the form $(t_y, t_x)$.

 ```yaml
 loaders:
   # select the dataset class